AtsushiSakai/PythonRobotics/README.md

 and the red line is estimated trajectory with PF.

-It is assumued that the robot can measure a distance from landmarks (RFID).
+It is assumed that the robot can measure a distance from landmarks (RFID).

 This measurements are used for PF localization.